 You are expected to read the lab and complete any written pre-lab prior

-each experiment as well as some assigned terminology definitions.
+the purpose for each experiment as well as some assigned terminology

 of most lab periods.
 These will cover the topic of that lab and the

-assignment as a reference during your quiz, so COME PREPARED!
-Because
+as a reference during your quiz, so COME PREPARED!
+Because everyone

 - Lab Report

-You will be asked to write a formal lab report on your Genotyping for
+You will be asked to write a formal lab report on one of the laboratory

-Sickle Cell Anemia experiment.
-This will follow the format of a standard
+experiments.
+This will follow the format of a standard journal article,

-journal article, which will be introduced to you, and is described in
+which will be introduced to you, and is described in your laboratory

 and students will receive feedback for revising their final lab report.